 Facial Vein Prevention

-There may be no way to fully prevent the formation of facial veins, which commonly begin to appear in the 40s or 50s.
-However, there are steps you can take to minimize the risk of these veins:
+There may be no way to fully prevent the formation of facial veins.
+However, there are steps you can take to minimize the risk of developing these veins: